Berkanktk/CyberSecurity/README.md

 2. We can modify our requests in-line similar to what you might see in a man-in-the-middle attack and then send them on.
 3. We can also drop requests we don't want to be sent.
 This can be useful to see the request attempt after clicking a button or performing another action on the website.
 4. And last but not least, we can send these requests to other tools such as Repeater and Intruder for modification and manipulation to induce vulnerabilities

+### Notes
+* URL Encode with Burp Suite: `Ctrl + U` to make a payload safe to send.
+* Intruder attack types:
+  * **Sniper**: Sends a single request to each selected item, typically used for targeted attacks. (e.g. a password bruteforce if we know the username)
+  * **Battering ram**: Sends multiple identical requests to selected items, ideal for brute force attacks.
+  * **Pitchfork**: Sends a combination of two payloads, one to the first item and another to the second item, useful for testing parameter-level vulnerabilities. (e.g. we know the username and password for a user)
+  * **Cluster bomb**: Sends multiple payloads to each selected item, useful for discovering new vulnerabilities. (tries every combination of values)
+* Python modules can be installed from the BApp Store, by downloading [Jython Jar file](https://www.jython.org/download) and placing it in the extender -> options -> python environment.
+* Extensions can be created using the [Burp Extender API](https://portswigger.net/burp/extender/api) with either Java, Python or Ruby.

 ## Nessus
 [Nessus](https://www.tenable.com/products/nessus) is a GUI based vulnerability scanner